-T Levels are new courses coming in September 2020, which will follow GCSEs and will be equivalent to 3 A Levels.
+T Levels are new courses coming in September 2020, which will follow GCSEs and will be equivalent to three A levels.

-These 2-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work.
+These two-year courses have been developed in collaboration with employers and businesses, so that the content meets the needs of industry and prepares students for work.

 T Levels will offer students a mixture of classroom learning and ‘on-the-job’ experience during an industry placement of at least 45 days.
 They will provide the knowledge and experience needed to open the door into skilled employment, further study or a higher apprenticeship.